anlutfi/PyNpArr_2_CppCvMat/readme.md

-DEPENDENCIES:
+## DEPENDENCIES:
-    Development was done in an enviroment with these characteristics:
+<br>Development was done in an enviroment with these characteristics:

    Python modules:
       Python 3.6.8
       OpenCV 4.1.0
       ctypes 1.1.0
       numpy 1.17.0

    C++ modules:
       OpenCV 4.1.1